Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

 The following summation for a terminating 3-balanced ${}_4\phi_3$ series arises from Theorem~\ref{thm:n7} directly by the specialization $a\mapsto -q^{1-2n}$.
-In this case, the right-hand side completely factorizes into closed form. \begin{cor} Let $q,c\in\CCast$.
-Then one has the following quadratic summation for a terminating 3-balanced ${}_4\phi_3$, namely
+Also in this case, the right-hand side completely factorizes into closed form without division into cases. \begin{cor} Let $q,c\in\CCast$.
+Then one has the following $q$-quadratic summation for a terminating 3-balanced ${}_4\phi_3$, namely